Boarding • Medical

 Students who require a rest/sick day in the Boarding House will be monitored by the School Nurse who will arrange medication, meals and liaise with parents, MOD’s, and stage coordinators.

 The School Nurse is available to meet with new parents at the beginning of each term in the Health Clinic to confirm the special needs and medical history of their children.
-Parents are asked to complete the medical information and forms and permission notes available via Parent Lounge prior to their child’s beginning attendance or upon their child’s medical situation changing.
+Parents are asked to complete the medical information via Parent Lounge prior to their child’s beginning attendance or upon their child’s medical situation changing.

 Administration of Non-Prescription Medications

 Signed parental consent is required for non-prescription medication at the beginning of each year, this is completed via Parent Lounge.
-Please refer to the medications section of the Border Medical Information Sheet for a list of medications available.
 These may be administered by the School Nurse and Boarding House staff.

 Boarders are not to self-administer any medications in the Boarding House.
 This enables us to be aware of what your child is taking, whilst limiting their exposure to substantial amounts of pharmaceuticals.
 A concise record is kept in each house of medications/treatments given to each boarder.
 This is reviewed daily by the School Nurse.